livepeer/docs/docs/source/broadcasting.md

 served off of a CDN.
 In the future, we would like to replace this option with the p2p network that Livepeer forms around a stream.

+## FAQ
+Check out our Broadcasting Forum for [frequently asked questions] (https://forum.livepeer.org/c/using-livepeer-for-broadcasting)
+If you have any questions, reach out to Chris Hobcroft on our [community chat] (https://discord.gg/RR4kFAh)